Helpful tips for the claims process

 For example, if your home is under renovations, you may not be covered by a standard home insurance policy.

 “Other exclusions to be mindful of are general maintenance and wear and tear.
-Insurance is designed specifically for certain unforeseen events that might happen.
-It’s to designed to cover damage or losses that are guaranteed to happen over time like wear and tear otherwise insurance premiums would be unaffordable.”
+Insurance is designed specifically for certain unforeseen events that might happen."

 Spend some time reading and understanding your policy exclusions and if in doubt contact QBE on 133 723 or your broker or agent to discuss your particular situation.